Least-Squares Finite Element Methods for nonlinear problems: A unified framework: Introduction

 Since the resulting system of linear equations is inherently symmetric and positive definite, LSFEM allows the use of efficient linear equation solvers, making it particularly well-suited for nonlinear problems.
 Gauss-Newton and multilevel methods, as developed in \cite{S00}, enable the extension of LSFEM to nonlinear problems, which is crucial in applications such as nonlinear elasticity \cite{MMSW06, MSSS14, SSIS18} or general flow problems \cite{S00, M15}.
-Despite these advantages, a systematic analysis of LSFEM in the nonlinear setting remains largely absent in literature.
-In particular, while the Least-Squares functional in the linear case inherently provides an a posteriori error estimate, there has been limited exploration of how this property can be extended the nonlinear case.
+Despite these advantages, a systematic analysis of LSFEM in the nonlinear setting remains largely absent in the literature.
+In particular, while the Least-Squares functional in the linear case inherently provides an a posteriori error estimate, there has been limited exploration how this property can be extended to the nonlinear case.
 The purpose of this paper is to bridge this gap by developing a general framework that extends this property to broader classes of problems.

-In the following, section \ref{sec:leastsquaresapproach} introduces the Least-Squares framework for nonlinear PDEs, formulating the residual-based functional and deriving the corresponding Gauss-Newton iterative scheme.
+In the following, Section \ref{sec:leastsquaresapproach} introduces the Least-Squares framework for nonlinear PDEs, formulating the residual-based functional and deriving the corresponding Gauss-Newton iterative scheme.
 Section \ref{sec:theory} provides a detailed analysis of the theoretical properties of the Least-Squares functional, establishing conditions for coercivity, continuity, and convergence.
-In particular, we prove that the Least-Squares functional serves as a reliable a posteriori error estimator in the nonlinear setting, thereby extending its well-known properties from the linear case.
-Section \ref{sec:applications} applies the developed framework to various nonlinear PDEs, including a stationary heat equation with temperature-dependent conductivity, nonlinear elasticity using the Saint Venant–Kirchhoff model, and a model for sea-ice dynamics.
-Additionally, we discuss extensions to problems with discontinuous coefficients and ReLU-type nonlinearities.
+In particular, it is proven that the Least-Squares functional serves as a reliable a posteriori error estimator in the nonlinear setting, extending its well-known properties from the linear case.
+Section \ref{sec:applications} then applies the developed framework to various nonlinear PDEs, including the stationary heat equation with temperature-dependent conductivity or ReLU-activation, nonlinear elasticity using the Saint Venant–Kirchhoff model and a model for sea-ice dynamics.